 5. Comprehensive Logging and Monitoring

 Maintain detailed logs of all requests and responses, including authentication attempts, authorization decisions, and errors.
 Monitor these logs for suspicious activity and set up alerts for potential security incidents.
 This data is crucial for security audits and incident response.
-Tools that provide robust risk assessment, like those used in finance, demonstrate the value of diligent monitoring and analysis.

 6. Secure Configuration and Maintenance